2014 Robert Foster Cherry Award for Great Teaching, Baylor University

 Curators’ Distinguished Teaching Professorship, 2004

-During any given year the Chancellor MAY recommend an outstanding faculty member for this honor.
+Each Distinguished Teaching Professor is a resource for the entire University through such activities as giving lectures on other campuses, assisting in improving the quality of teaching at the University, and engaging in teaching across divisional lines.
+During any given year the Chancellor may recommend an outstanding faculty member for this honor.
 These are prestigious positions, and only outstanding scholars with established reputations will be considered for appointment.
 The award carries an annual stipend of $10,000.
 See news article.

 Science Teachers of Missouri Distinguished Service Award, 2004